LSWR S11 class: Construction history

-The locomotive was fitted with cross-water tubes fitted into the firebox, as featured on the T9 class, although feedwater tubes were not fitted.
-This was an attempt to increase the heat surface area of the water, which was achieved, though at a cost in boiler complexity.
-All ten were superheated between 1920 and 1922 by Robert Urie after took over from Drummond.
+The class was fitted with cross-water tubes in the firebox as on the T9 class, although feedwater tubes were not fitted.
+This was done to increase the water's heating surface, which although successful made the boiler more complex.
+The class was superheated between 1920 and 1922 by Drumond's successor Robert Urie.

 Livery and numbering

 LSWR and Southern

 Under the LSWR, the class was outshopped in the LSWR Passenger Sage Green livery with purple-brown edging, creating panels of green.
 This was further lined in white and black with 'LSWR' in gilt on the tender tank sides.

 When transferred to Southern Railway ownership after 1923, the locomotives were outshopped in Richard Maunsell's darker version of the LSWR livery.
 The LSWR standard gilt lettering was changed to yellow with 'Southern' on the water tank sides.
 The locomotives also featured black and white lining.

 However, despite Bulleid's experimentation with Malachite Green livery on express passenger locomotive, the Maunsell livery was continued with the S11s, though the 'Southern' lettering on the tender was changed to the 'Sunshine Yellow' style.
 During the Second World War, members of the class outshopped form overhaul were turned out in wartime black, and some of the class retained this livery to Nationalisation.